NRDS Collar Strategy

 What is a collar on NRDS?

 A collar on NRDS is the collar strategy applied to NRDS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With NRDS stock trading near $9.34, the strikes shown on this page are snapped to the nearest listed NRDS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NRDS stock at $9.82 on the most recent close, the strikes shown on this page are snapped to the nearest listed NRDS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are NRDS collar max profit and max loss calculated?